-An oral iron supplement, consisting of ferrous succinate 100 mg tablets, was administered to pregnant women who had been diagnosed with ID in Research group.
-The recommended daily dose for these women was between 200 and 300 mg, as recommended by the treating physician.
-Following one week, indices were rediscovered and examined to assess the therapeutic efficacy both before and after the administration of the oral iron treatment.
+Oral iron supplement tablets, consisting of 100 mg ferrous succinate, were provided to pregnant women diagnosed with ID in the research group.
+The recommended daily dose for iron for these women by the treating physician was between 200 and 300 mg.
+Following one week of treatment, indices were re-examined to assess the therapeutic efficacy both before and after the administration of the oral iron treatment.